-While recommend using a VR capable desktop PC with FOVE, it is possible to use FOVE with laptops, and many have done so.
+We recommend using a desktop PC with FOVE, it is possible to use FOVE with laptops, and many have done so.

-Also keep in mind that many HDMI adapters don't function with FOVE, so we recommending finding a laptop with an actual HDMI port.
+One final concern is that many HDMI adapters don't function with FOVE, so we recommending finding a laptop with an HDMI port.